representational-alignment/hackathon/README.md

 #### Option: Using `uv` (**Recommended**)

-You can set up an environment for this project using `uv`.
+You can set up an environment for this project using [`uv`](https://docs.astral.sh/uv/).

-First, if you haven't already done so, install `uv`:
+First, if you haven't already done so, download and install `uv`:

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh